AckerlyXu/heima/articles/sql-database/sql-database-compatibility-level-query-performance-130.md

 SET STATISTICS XML OFF;
 ```

 *Figure 5: The CardinalityEstimationModelVersion is set to 130 when using a compatibility level of 130.*

 ![Figure 5](./media/sql-database-compatibility-level-query-performance-130/figure-5.jpg)

 ## Witnessing the Cardinality Estimation differences
-Now, let’s run a slightly more complex query involving an INNER JOIN with a WHERE clause with some predicates, and let’s look at the row count estimate from the old Cardinality Estimation function first.
+Now, let's run a slightly more complex query involving an INNER JOIN with a WHERE clause with some predicates, and let's look at the row count estimate from the old Cardinality Estimation function first.

 ```
 -- Old CE row estimate with INNER JOIN and WHERE clause